UWO-Aero-Design/gnd-station/README.md

 ```
 Use `docker-compose down` to bring down the database.
 You can also use a local mongodb instance or even a cloud provider - just add the relevant credentials to the .env file.
 Note: using the docker-compose method will create an untracked `db` folder in the main directory.
 In order to reset the database, bring the container down with `docker-compose down`, delete the `db` folder and then restart the database with `docker-compose up`.

+You can connect to the database with a visual GUI such as [Compass](https://www.mongodb.com/products/compass).
+The link is provided in the nodejs console upon successful connection and is of the form `mongodb://<username>:<password>@<hostname>:<port>`.
+You can also use [Postman](https://www.postman.com/) to simulate HTTP requests to the backend.

 ### Development

 [Nodemon](https://www.npmjs.com/package/nodemon) is a filewatch wrapper that makes developing Node applications easier.
 It will restart the server everytime a file is edited.
 This is included as a part of the dev dependencies in `api/package.json`.